OMerkel/Scrum-Card-Game/README.md

 The cards get generated in the same directory as [SVG](https://www.w3.org/Graphics/SVG) (Scalable Vector Graphics, W3C standard).

-### Modify the Playing Cards
+### Modify the existing Playing Cards or create new ones

 Cards are maintained in [Python](https://www.python.org) files.
-Python script files are separated from files that hold the card descriptions.
-Although the card description files are simple Python files, too.
-This is to not mix data with scripts.
+Python script files are separated from files that hold the card description data.
+This split of script files and pure data files is done although the card description data files are simple Python files, too.
+Thus this is done to not mix data with scripts.

 The card descriptions can be found in `cardgenerator/cardcontent.py` covering all languages.
 The syntax follows Python [JSON](http://json.org) (JavaScript Object Notation,